 By year 12 the festival was operating at capacity, with sell out performances and an unsatisfied demand for tickets.
 The organisers faced with the choice of either remaining as it was or progressing to a higher level by expanding to meet the events full potential, something they firmly believe could be achieved.
 Plans were drawn up, advice was sought though the local enterprise company (Argyll and the Islands Enterprise) and a decision was made to expand the Festival and introduce a new format to the event.
 Additional funds were successfully sought through EventScotland to bring in a local events company, J.I.G.
 Events to market and develop the event and the new and expanded Festival was born.

 The new format and additional venues ensured that more people than ever enjoy the Mull of Kintyre Music Festival phenomenon.
-Established events such as the Festival Ceilidh, Grand Parade and Survivors’ Night, are now complemented by the Festival Club, while the family-orientated outdoor event Harbour Splash Day received a makeover to become “Doon the Green”.
+Established events such as the Festival Ceilidh, Grand Parade and Survivors’ Night were complemented by the Festival Club (now the Mega Saturday Session in Kilbrannan Bar, while the family-orientated outdoor event Harbour Splash Day received a makeover to become “Doon the Green” in 2005 and in 2018 became Up the Close in the grounds of Springbank Distillery .
 The new all standing concert with its increased capacity has proved a huge success with bands such as The Fratellis, The View, The Saw Doctors, Deacon Blue, Idlewild, The Stranglers, Treacherous Orchestra and the Red Hot Chilli Pipers selling out.
 This is perfectly complemented by the Traditional concert initially held first in Campbeltown Picture House and now in Campbeltown Heritage Centre headlining with Capercaillie, Eddi Reader, Ali Bain & Phil Cunningham, Breabach, Daimh, Rura, Dougie MacLean and Dervish.
 In addition, Campbeltown’s pubs and hotels are so crammed full of musicians that many of them end up playing out in the street.
 Whether you are there to listen to music or to join in a session you are guaranteed the warmest of welcomes.

 Returning once again to the Kingdom, Sunday sees the “Dalriada Connections Concert” celebrating the cultural and musical links between Kintyre and Northern Ireland and featuring local musicians from both sides.
 This event now sponsored by Mitchells Glengyle distillery continues to grow in popularity each year and become one of the Festivals hidden gems.
 In 2014 we introduced our newest concert the, Festival Gaelic Night at Ceol Campbeltown, this sell out concert now extends the Festival to a 5 day event for something for everyone.